Kaivv1/Kaivv1/README.md

 # Hi there 👋 welcome to my Github!
 My name is Kaloyan 🙋🏻‍♂️

-🚀 Self-learner, working on projects.
-Passionate about creating full-stack websites and apps.
+🚀 Passionate about creating full-stack websites and apps.

-🌱 Currently focused on honing my skills and building a solid foundation in web development.

 ---